 Don’t worry.
 It’s the big one.

-Unfortunately, all that genetic similarity makes it difficult for scientists to determine exactly why your brain is so sizable when compared with that of a mouse.
-To this end, neuroscientists at University of California, San Francisco have developed a new technique for studying the genetic differences in mouse and human brain development.
-Using this technique they have pinpointed a gene that contributes to human brain growth that is switched off in the mouse.
+Neuroscientists at University of California, San Francisco developed a new technique for studying the genetic differences in mouse and human brain development.
+Using this technique they pinpointed a gene that contributes to human brain growth that is switched off in the mouse.

 “If you look at the mouse you can learn a lot about the mechanisms that are evolutionarily conserved between the human and the mouse,” explains Dr. Jan Lui, lead author of the study, which appeared in Nature in November.
 “But these are not going to explain why the human is really big compared to the mouse.”

-The researchers found their difference in radial glia, the stem cells that go on to produce neurons and some of the other myriad cell types that make up the largest part of the mature brains of both mice and men.
-To do so they first built a map of which genes are expressed in different parts of both human and mouse brains.
-They compared brains that were in their early stages of development—after they had begun to grow and take shape but before the radial glia had transformed into neurons.
+The researchers found their difference in radial glia, the stem cells that turn into neurons and other cells that constitute the mature brains of both mice and men.
+To do so, they first built a map of the genes expressed in different parts of both human and mouse brains.
+They compared brains in an early stage of development, after they began to grow and take shape but before the radial glia turned into neurons.

-The team then located 18 genes that were expressed by radial glia in humans but not in mice.
-One gene in particular stood out because it was already known to produce a protein responsible for stimulating growth, PDGFD.† They were then able to show that when this protein is removed from human neural stem cells in culture, their growth is halted, and when it is added to mouse neural stem cells in mice, their growth is promoted.
+The team located 18 genes that were expressed by radial glia in humans but not mice.
+One gene in particular stood out because it contains the instructions for a protein responsible for stimulating growth, PDGFD.† They then showed that when PDGFD is removed from human neural stem cells in culture, their growth is halted, and when it is added to mouse neural stem cells in mice, their growth is promoted.